 If you’re not familiar with The Wizards then you’re welcome to take a look at my EA review because it introduces the game and its features, as well as the world of Meliora.
 But if you’re too lazy to read through that (and who could blame you really) then I’ll start with a short introduction here.
 Luckily, the developers did add some variation with spell upgrades that add, for instance, frost shard, icy mist, and ice volley abilities to the basic ice bow spell.

 In The Wizards you’re thrown into the midst of a chaotic force of nature (the orcs and such) trying to take over the world of Meliora.
-You’re not from this dimension but as a wizard you have the means to help stop this blight and so an older wizard called Aurelius, who is stuck in a limbo dimension, recruits you to help in the fight.
+You’re not from this dimension but as a wizard you have the means to help stop this blight and so an older wizard called Aurelius, who is voiced by actor Jason Marnocha.
+Aurelius is stuck in a limbo dimension, and recruits you to help in the fight.
 The Wizards does a good job of introducing the player to its world and spellcasting mechanics via Aurelius who is there every step of the way with a witty quip, info on world lore, and solid advice.

 Battle Spells And Strategic Movements